 Houghton-kearney Elementary School

-- Houghton-kearney Elementary School's student population of 224 students has declined by 10% over five school years.
+- Houghton-kearney Elementary School's student population of 233 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-8|